 For example, perennial sow-thistle and scentless chamomile are aggressive, shade-intolerant species that can quickly colonize large areas of land, despite herbicide application and other control efforts.
-However, these species are not known to suppress growth of tree seedlings or understory shrubs (MacFarlane, 2003, cited in Langor et al., 2014), and so although they are strong colonizers, they will eventually be outcompeted by the developing forest canopy of the reclamation area (Small et al., 2018).
-Conversely, species that grow very tall and in very thick, dense patches (such as white sweet clover, although not a noxious weed) show real potential to suppress growth of planted tree or shrub seedlings and therefore affect the development of equivalent land capability.
-Meeting target (planting) densities for woody species and abundance criteria for herbaceous species are both lines of evidence that forest development would not be impeded by a problematic species invasion.
+However, these species are not known to suppress growth of tree seedlings or understory shrubs (MacFarlane, 2003, cited in Langor et al., 2014).
+Although they are strong colonizers, they will eventually be outcompeted by the developing forest canopy of the reclamation area (Small et al., 2018).
+Conversely, species that grow very tall and in dense patches (such as white sweet clover, although not a noxious weed) show real potential to suppress growth of planted tree or shrub seedlings and therefore affect achieving equivalent land capability.
+Meeting target (planting) densities for woody species and abundance criteria for herbaceous species are both evidence that forest development would not be impeded by a problematic species invasion.